KratosMultiphysics/CoSimIO/tutorial/c/README.md

 CoSimIO_Info info = CoSimIO_Hello();
 ```

-Please note that this method like other methods in _CoSimIO_ returns an `Info` object.
+Please note that this function like other functions in _CoSimIO_ returns an `Info` object.
 This object is a versatile container holding important information about the operation that has been done.
 In this case, it contains the version of the _CoSimIO_ library which can be printed using `CoSimIO_PrintInfo()` function:

 ```c
 CoSimIO_PrintInfo(stdout, info);